2000s & 2010s

 LSO St Luke's celebrates 10 years since its opening with a twelve-day festival in March.

-Principal Conductor Valery Gergiev celebrates his 60th birthday with a gala concert at the Barbican.
+Principal Conductor Valery Gergiev celebrates his 60th birthday in May with a gala concert at the Barbican.